Table of Contents

 An Antelope Valley bankruptcy attorney for years

 We were able to help many people in the AV when the bubble did burst.
-Home were underwater, no equity, and people were wondering if they should keep paying their mortgages.
+Homes were underwater, had no equity, and people were wondering if they should keep paying their mortgages.
 We were happy that we got to remove many second mortgages with a “lien strip” Chapter 13 bankruptcy.
 In fact, our Chapter 13 success rate is 20 times the average for our district.

 Expect experience, and also bedside manner